-AMUS, whose money market mutual funds are offered in the MPA Program, receives compensation (such as mutual fund advisory fees, and other compensation), in addition to a portion of the fee for the MPA Program.
-Program fees for retirement accounts are reduced by the amount of the advisory fee for money market funds advised by AMUS.
-To the extent HSI includes an AMUS advised money market funds as the option into which a client's account could be invested, the receipt of such additional compensation could create a conflict of interest for AMUS.
-AMUS' role is referenced in the investment advisory agreement for the Programs.
+AMUS receives compensation (such as mutual fund advisory fees, and other compensation), in addition to a portion of the fee for the MPA Program.
+Program fees for retirement accounts are reduced by the amount of the advisory fee for proprietary funds.
+To the extent HSI includes AMUS advised funds as the option into which a client's account could be invested, the receipt of such additional compensation could create a conflict of interest.
+HSI clients will pay these fees as well as their Program fee as permissible by law.

-The mutual funds made available through the MPA Program include both third party funds and the money market mutual funds advised by AMUS.
-Clients can only elect to have their idle cash balances swept into money market funds currently all of which are managed by AMUS, and for which AMUS receives advisory fees.
+Additionally, clients can only elect to have their idle cash balances swept into money market funds currently all of which are managed by AMUS or its affiliates who provide investment advisory services, and for which AMUS receives advisory fees.
 Clients will pay these fees as well as their Program fee as permissible by law.
 AMUS' role is referenced in the investment advisory agreement for the MPA Program.

-HSI compensates AMUS for services in the MPA Program, Fees paid by HSI to AMUS for services rendered are based on assets invested in the MPA Program.
+HSI compensates AMUS for services in the MPA Program.
+Fees paid by HSI to AMUS for services rendered are based on assets invested in the MPA Program.

-As Overlay Manger, HSI at its discretion as specified in the client agreement has delegated certain activities to an affiliate in exchange for compensation.
-In addition, HSI may at its discretion engage an unaffiliated Overlay Manager upon 30 days' written notice to the Client.
+As Overlay Manager, HSI at its discretion as specified in the client agreement has delegated certain activities to an affiliate in exchange for compensation.
+In addition, HSI may at its discretion engage an unaffiliated Overlay Manager upon thirty (30) days written notice to the Client.
 Any unaffiliated third party who acts as Overlay Manager (a "Third Party Overlay Manager") is entitled to receive the benefits to which HSI, as Overlay Manager, is entitled.